Cipherous-Node/Wolsey-forum-like-button-fix/README.md

 Step 3: Paste the Code
 Erase any default placeholder text inside the editor.

-Copy the entire code from seyon_autopilot.js in this repository.
+Copy the entire code from "Wolsey like button fix made by seyon" in this repository.

 Paste it directly into the Violentmonkey editor window.